srct/whats-open-ios/README.md

 * The latest **public** release of Swift. *Currently Swift 3.0* (bundled with Xcode)

 * This project also contains many dependancies.
-Due to the shifting nature of dependency management in Cocoa development, this project will (for the foreseeable future) use Git-submodules.
-I've never personally used these in a shipping application, so theres no better time to start!
+Due to the shifting nature of dependency management in Cocoa development, this project will (for the foreseeable future) use Cocoapods.
+It's not the best, but it's the pseudo standard for now

 * Other language or framework-specific items
   Open a terminal window and type in the following commands.
 (If you're on Windows, use [Cygwin](http://www.cygwin.com/).
 This will create a local, workable copy of the project.